amralmorsi/tinyParsec/README.md

 #### TODO:
 1. [ ] Change the names of combinators to follow `Parsec`'s
 2. [ ] Upgrading it to a simple parser generator.
+3. [ ] Clear up the notebook and add better documentation and explanation using `Haddock`